HomeBlogAustralian Student Visa: What To Do and What NOT To Do (From Real Cases)

 The Department of Home Affairs specifies document requirements precisely.
 Ensure:

-- •All foreign documents are translated by a certified translator
+• All foreign documents are translated by a certified translator

-- •Certified copies are done by a justice of the peace, notary, or authorised official
+• Certified copies are done by a justice of the peace, notary, or authorised official

-- •PDFs are clear and readable (blurry scans get rejected)
+• PDFs are clear and readable (blurry scans get rejected)

-- •All documents match the information on your application form exactly
+• All documents match the information on your application form exactly

-9. Show Genuine Ties to Home
+9. Show Your Genuine Circumstances (No Longer Just Home Ties)

 10. Get Professional Guidance if Your Situation Is Complex